slopp/vignette-shiny-0.14/readme.md

 > Some updates described in Bookmarkable State will not work with SSP or RSC.
 Updates to SSP are planned in 3 releases over the next 2 months: Security Update (no user impact), Parity with OS SS (full support for bookmarkable state), Node.js update (no user impact)

+The primary new features are:

 -   [Bookmarkable State](#bookmarkable-state)
 -   [Databases](#databases)
 -   [Modals](#modals)
 -   [Progress Bars / Notifications](#progress-bars-notifications)
 -   [insertUI / removeUI](#insertui-removeui)

-Many, many other minor additions that will be life savers.
-For instance, Shiny now prints helpful messages if an error is caused by a missing paranthesis, bracket, etc. You can also update the appearance of an action button dynamically,
+In addition, there are many minor additions that will be valuable to users.
+For instance, Shiny now prints helpful messages if an error is caused by a missing paranthesis, bracket, etc. Another example, you can update the appearance of an action button dynamically (without using ShinyJS).

-Full news to share with clients: <https://github.com/rstudio/shiny/blob/master/NEWS.md>
+A full list of features and changes: <https://github.com/rstudio/shiny/blob/master/NEWS.md>

 Bookmarkable State
 ------------------